MathiasZiegler/literature/description_of_simulations.md

 - NAD-consumption and concentration are more or less independent of cell devision rate with NNMT

-- without NNMT there is a trade of between NAD-concentration and -consumption rates and both ate dependent on cell devision rates
+- without NNMT there is a trade of between NAD-concentration and -consumption rates and both are dependent on cell devision rates

 ###Influence of km NamPRT: [NAMPRT_kmscan.pdf](NAMPRT_kmscan.pdf)